 Vault is included with Google Workspace ’s Business and Enterprise editions.
-Once you start your free trial of Google Workspace, you can select and purchase one of these editions from within your Admin console.
+Once you've started your no-cost trial of Google Workspace, you can select and purchase one of these editions from within your Admin console.
 Alternatively, you can purchase by contacting sales.

 No. Mobile Management is included with Google Workspace because security is important and want to make sure you have the protection you need.